nmstuart20/zero2prod/README.md

 # Zero To Production Newsletter
 Repo to work along side the zero to production book.
-This is a could native newsletter application in Rust.
+This is a cloud native newsletter application in Rust.

 ## Pre-requisites